Open Agreements

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fills a legal agreement template with field values and returns a document via URL or MCP resource.
-It also distinguishes behavior for field-selector templates by generating a redline document.
-This differentiates it from siblings like get_template (retrieves template details) and list_templates (lists templates).
+The description clearly states the tool fills a legal agreement template with field values and returns a document, distinguishing it from sibling tools that only list or retrieve templates.
+It also specifies the redline generation behavior for field-selector templates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.